Who’s The Mossy Skull?

 Michael J. DeLuca lives in the rapidly suburbifying post-industrial woodlands north of Detroit with partner, kid, cats and microbes.
 He is the publisher of Reckoning, a journal of creative writing on environmental justice.
 His short fiction has appeared in Beneath Ceaseless Skies, Apex, Mythic Delirium, and lots of other places.
 His novella, Night Roll, released by Stelliform Press in October 2020, was a finalist for the Crawford Award.

 What’s The Mossy Skull?

 The mossy skull in the photo I found on the west facade of the tzompantli platform at Chíchen Itzá in 2006; I imagine it doesn’t look like that anymore.
 The abstraction The Mossy Skull is something else.
-I’ve aspired to provide here an aggressive synthesis of angry environmentalism, gleeful pseudopagan spirituality and literary ambition, but mostly I default to something more quietly ruminative.
+I’ve aspired to provide here an aggressive synthesis of angry environmentalism, gleeful pseudopagan spirituality and literary ambition, but I relax into something much quieter.

 Why a mossy skull?